Texas Tech University: Online and regional learning programs

 Texas Tech offers online and regional programs in addition to programs offered on the main campus.
 There are programs that are fully online, hybrid/blended, and at regional sites.
-The university offers bachelor's, master's, and doctoral degrees, as well as a graduate certification preparation program, at the regional sites of El Paso, Fredericksburg, Highland Lakes, Center at Junction, and Waco.
+The university offers bachelor's, master's, and doctoral degrees, as well as a graduate certification preparation program, at the regional sites of Amarillo, Dallas/Fort Worth, El Paso, Fredericksburg, Junction, Marble Falls, and Waco.

-Texas Tech's online engineering program also gained recognition from U.S. News & World Report, ranking 20th on their list of the best graduate online engineering programs.
+Texas Tech's online programs also gained recognition from U.S. News & World Report, ranking 22nd on their list of the best online MBA programs and 19th on their list of the best online MBA programs for veterans.

 Campus

 The Lubbock campus is home to the main academic university, law school, and medical school (Health Sciences Center).
 It is one of two institutions (the other being UT Austin) in Texas to have a graduate school, law school, and medical school on its main campus.
-The campus, which boasts Spanish Renaissance architecture, was described by American author James A. Michener as the "most beautiful west of the Mississippi until you get to Stanford" and by Stewart Mandel of Sports Illustrated as "easily one of the ten most beautiful campuses" he had seen.
-Many buildings on campus borrow architectural elements from those found at University de Alcalá in Alcalá de Henares, Spain, and Mission San José in San Antonio.
+The campus has Spanish Renaissance architecture.
+Many buildings borrow architectural elements from those found at University de Alcalá in Alcalá de Henares, Spain, and Mission San José in San Antonio.
 A large section of the campus built between 1924 and 1951 is listed on the National Register of Historic Places as the Texas Technological College Historic District.
 This area is roughly bounded by 6th Street on the north, University Avenue on the east, 19th Street on the south, and Flint Street on the west.
-In 2008, the Professional Grounds Management Society awarded Texas Tech the Grand Award for excellence in grounds-keeping, and merit awards in 2007, 2010, and 2014.

 In 1998, the Board of Regents of the Texas Tech University System created the Texas Tech University Public Art Collection to enliven the campus environment and extend the university's educational mission.
 It is funded by using one percent of the estimated total cost of each new building on campus.
 The collection features pieces from artists such as Tom Otterness and Glenna Goodacre.
-Public Art Review has ranked the Texas Tech University Public Art Collection among the ten best university public art collections in the United States.
+In 2020, Fodor's Travel ranked the Public Art Collection among the ten best outdoor museums in the United States.